Tutorial: Moving back Walls and adding Kerbs

 Note: Please backup your F1GP folder before following this tutorial, otherwise you may lose data, and you will definitely alter the Phoenix track.

-Start off by loading the track in ArgTrack: Go to the Track tab and then click Load Track.
-Then select F1CT01.DAT in your F1GP folder.
+Start off by loading the track in ArgTrack: Go to the File menu and select Open.
+Then select F1CT01.DAT (Phoenix) in your F1GP folder.

 Changing the kerb colors

-On the first "Misc" tab, have a look at the various Kerb properties.
+Go to “Misc Settings” under “Track Layout” in the tree view menu on the left.
+Have a look at the various Kerb properties.
 You can change the type of kerb between having two or three colors, and you can change which colors are used.

 Let’s flip the Kerb Type to Triple Color.
 Now you will see another pair of Kerb Color dropdowns appear.